Mary Howard Ashworth: Personal life

-Ashworth married William Jewill-Rogers when she was 37, although stated her age as 34 to his 24 on the paperwork.
+Ashworth married William Paull Jewill-Rogers when she was 37, although stated her age as being 34 to his 24 on the paperwork.
 She continued to run the business after marriage but made her husband a partner, although he is not thought to have been heavily involved.
-Ashworth filed for divorce in 1919. and retained control of the business.
+Ashworth filed for divorce in 1919 on grounds of adultery and desertion, and retained control of the business.

 Death and legacy

 Ashworth died in South Kensington.
 She left bequests to her employees linked to the time that they had been with her company.
 When her last sister died, her estate was given to the Professional Classes Aid Council with instructions that the money should be used to benefit only women.

-Her business continued but under new owners and it still held the Houses of Parliament contract until after 1945.
+Her business Ashworth & Co continued under her successor Gladys Gowdey, and it still held the Houses of Parliament contract until after 1945.
+It was taken over in the 1960s by Norma Skemp.